THEREFORE, GO AND MAKE DISCIPLES OF ALL THE NATIONS, BAPTIZING THEM IN THE NAME OF THE FATHER AND THE SON AND THE HOLY SPIRIT. MATTHEW 28:19

 If you were baptized as an infant and are yearning for a chance to celebrate as an adult, we invite you to consider an Affirmation of Baptism.

-- Select a prefered Baptism Sunday date and a backup date.
+a.
+Select a preferred Baptism Sunday date and a backup date.

 Baptism is, indeed, a one-and-done deal, when God adopts you into his family and gives you his family name.
 However, that baptism is meant for everyday as we embrace our place in his family.